intuited/odfit/README.txt

 -   file_size
 -   CRC

+The ``date_time`` will only be output if the ``-D`` option has not been passed on the command line.

+After these attributes, two more header lines will be output, containing the member's SHA-1 hash and the detected filetype.
+The detected filetype will be either
+'binary', 'utf-8' (which subsumes ASCII), or 'unknown'.

 Content section
 ^^^^^^^^^^^^^^^

-After the header, printable files will have their content dumped.
+After the header, printable files (those whose filetype is 'utf-8') will have their content dumped.

 The output for the content section is similar to that used for the header section.

 Rather than name/value pairs, lines of the file are output.

-The delimiter between filename and content is a colon and two spaces.
+The delimiter between filename and content is two colons and a space.

 For example::